Jed177013/homework_tracker/README.md

 1. Open your terminal or command prompt.
 2. Run the following command to install the tkcalendar module using pip: pip install tkcalendar

 3. There are also other necessary modules that needs to be installed.
-Those have all been installed inside the requirements.txt
+Those have all been listed inside the requirements.txt

+Run the program by running home.py first!